Going beyond the Chandrasekhar-Clogston limit in a flat-band superconductor

 Here, $c_{i,\bm{k},\sigma}$ is an annihilation operator for an electron in band $i$ with momentum $\bm{k}$, and spin $\sigma$.
 The non-interacting part of the Hamiltonian describes the dispersive band with energies $\varepsilon_{1,\bm{k},\sigma} = - 2 t \big [ \cos(k_x) + \cos(k_y) \big ] - \mu - \sigma h$ and the flat-band with energies $\varepsilon_{2, \bm{k}, \sigma} = - \mu_0 - \sigma h$.
 The strength of the spin-splitting field is still $h$, the number of lattice sites is denoted by $N$, and $\mu$ is the chemical potential.
-Further, $\mu_0$ is the shift of the flat band away from the Fermi-level.
+Further, $\mu_0$ is the shift of the flat band away from the Fermi-level, where a positive $\mu_0$ corresponds to the flat-band being located below the Fermi level.
 With this parametrization, the Fermi level is moved relative to the dispersive band when $\mu$ is varied, while the separation of the flat-band and the Fermi level is fixed.
 The band structure in the absence of spin-splitting is illustrated in Fig.\! \ref{Fig1}\,(a-b).
 The Hamiltonian in Eq. (\ref{Two_band_Hamiltonian_k_1}) is similar to the one used in Ref.\! \cite{Miyahara2007}, which discussed boosting of the pairing in a dispersive band through the presence of a flat-band.
 However, no spin-splitting field was considered in Ref.\! \cite{Miyahara2007}. \\ The interaction term in the Hamiltonian allows for attractive BCS-type intraband and interband scattering \cite{Suhl1959}.
 The interaction is taken to be attractive in a thin shell of width $2\hbar\omega_c$ around the Fermi level

 Here,

 $\varepsilon_{i, \bm{k}}$ is defined from $\varepsilon_{i, \bm{k}, \sigma} = \varepsilon_{i, \bm{k}} - \sigma h$, and $V_{ij} $ is the band-dependent attractive interaction strength.
 In the following, we neglect any hybridization between the bands or other changes to the normal state band structure arising from the interaction, and investigate up to what values of $h$ the attractive interaction can give rise to superconductivity. \\ Performing a standard mean-field theory, defining spin-singlet gaps $\Delta_i(\bm{k}) = \frac{1}{N} \sum_{j,\bm{k'}} V_{ij}(\bm{k},\bm{k}')\langle c_{j,-\bm{k}',\downarrow}c_{j,\bm{k}',\uparrow}\rangle$, and introducing the necessary Bogoliubov-de Gennes transformation, the coupled gap equations take the form